kubepack/kubepack/docs/guides/scenario-11.md

-When users execute `pack up -f .` command in this project root, following things happen.
+When users execute `$ pack up -f .` command in this project root, following things happen.

  - Combine `manifests/vendor` and `manifests/patch` to `manifests/output` folder.
  - Generates a DAG(Directed Acyclic Graph), discovers who depend on who, From `dependency-list.yaml`.
- - With generation of DAG, also generate a install.sh file, contains commands to deploy final `manifests/output` folder.
+ - With generation of DAG, also generate a `install.sh` file, contains commands to deploy final `manifests/output` folder.
   There could be separate deploy script for some repository, then that script will run instead of default `kubectl apply -R -f .`